Corporate GovernanceCorporate Governance Guidelines

 2

-In the event that the Company implements a capital policy that results in a change of control or a significant dilution, the Company will sufficiently deliberate the necessity and rationale at the meeting of the Board of Directors in order not to infringe the interests of existing shareholders, and provide appropriate explanations to shareholders.
+In the event that the Company implements a capital policy that results in a change of control or a significant dilution, the Company shall sufficiently deliberate the necessity and rationale at the meeting of the Board of Directors in order not to infringe the interests of existing shareholders, and provide appropriate explanations to shareholders.

 (Basic policy on the Cross-Shareholdings and exercise of voting rights for Cross-Shareholdings)